davis5790/bastion_host/README.md

 ### VPC Setup

-The VPC has a public subnet containing a public facing app hosted on an EC2 instance, a second EC2 instance used as a bastion host, and a NAT gateway.
+The VPC consists 2 public subnets, and 2 private subnets.
 The purpose of the bastion host is to allow authorized users to authenticate and then connect to an internal application hosted on an EC2 instance in a private subnet.
 The NAT gateway exists in the public subnet to allow the internal application hosted in the private subnet to connect to the